 12. A barrister must not engage in conduct which is:

 (a) dishonest or otherwise discreditable to a barrister;

 (b) prejudicial to the administration of justice; or

 (c) likely to diminish public confidence in the legal profession or the administration of justice or otherwise bring the legal profession into disrepute.

-Conduct amounting to bullying, sexual harassment, discrimination, criminal, or other misconduct should also be reported to the relevant authority.
+Bullying, sexual harassment, discrimination, criminal, or other potential misconduct should also be reported to the relevant authority.